HELOC FAQs: Requirements and Lenders in Canada

 Yes, it is possible to get a HELOC with a consumer proposal, but you will need to find a specialized lender.
 Mainstream banks typically will not approve a HELOC for a borrower with an active consumer proposal.
 Private and alternative lenders are more likely to approve your application, as they primarily focus on your home's equity.

-Can You Get a HELOC with No Job?
+Can You Get a HELOC with No Income?

 Getting a HELOC with no job is challenging but possible, especially if you have a significant, verifiable income source other than employment, such as pension payments, investment income, or rental income from another property.
 Lenders will still require proof that you can afford the payments.